 The BBC has announced a new climate change documentary featuring Greta Thunberg.

-Greta Thunberg: A Year to Change the World is coming to BBC One and BBC iPlayer.
+Greta Thunberg: A Year to Change the World is coming to BBC One and BBC iPlayer from Monday, 12 April at 9PM.

 The three-part series follows environmental activist Greta Thunberg as she seeks to raise awareness of the accelerating climate change and spread her message, that we must act to drastically reduce our carbon emissions.